Devoted wine lovers must pay a visit to the Douro Valley in Portugal.

 gardens.
 The building itself is a Baroque masterpiece attributed to

-Nicolau Nasoni, the same architect that worked in the Clérigos Tower in
+Nicolau Nasoni, the same architect who worked in the Clérigos Tower in

 A guided tour will take you around the palace and its gardens, passing